git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro-Changes.md

+# 3.2
+Requires Bitwig 2.1.
+* New: In sequencer and drum mode the loop selection buttons represent now one page (not a measure as before).
+Pressing one of the pads selects the page.
+To set a "one pad" loop press the pad again.
+* Fixed: Extension could crash if aftertouch was used.

 # 3.1
 Requires Bitwig 2.1.
 * Launchpad Pro: New: Keep the Duplicate button pressed and select a clip in session mode to duplicate it